 Withdrawal symptoms reported by people who abruptly stopped taking atypical antipsychotics include:

 - sudden return of psychosis (loss of touch with reality)

-Stopping Rexulti can also cause a return of symptoms of the condition you’re taking the drug for.
-Your doctor can recommend safe ways to stop Rexulti treatment and reduce your risk for withdrawal symptoms.
+Stopping Rexulti can also cause a return of symptoms of the condition you are taking the drug for.
+Your doctor can recommend safe ways to stop Rexulti treatment and reduce your risk of withdrawal symptoms.

 The dosages in this article are typical dosages provided by the drug manufacturer.
 If your doctor recommends Rexulti for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.